 If you've seen the movie Bottle Shock or have read up on the 1976 Judgement of Paris wine tastings, the event that put Napa on the map by beating out the French, then you might have heard of a wine maker named Mike Grgich.
 He was the one who made the winning chardonnay as the wine maker at Chateau Montelena.
 He soon thereafter opened his own winery which has been synonymous with the best wines in Napa.

 Unlike many of the newer tasting rooms which are huge and modern, Grgich's tasting room is a complete throwback to the 70's.
 I like that and I think you will too.
-If you want to really experience Grgich Hills then make a reservation for their 45 minute walking tour, everyday at 2:00.
+Come in with the Priority Wine Pass and get two for one tastings, saving you $25.

 Stop 6: Beringer Vineyards